 Best cinnamon roll: They bake a lot of things at La Casa de Don Colacho in Jinotega, Nicaragua but stay focused on the cinnamon rolls which have the sticky sweetness to rich pastry ratio dialed in.

 Best casual gourmet surprise: Café Campestre in the village of Balgue on Ometepe Island in the middle of Lake Nicaragua is owned by chef Ben Slow.
 He turns local, organic ingredients (much grown on his own nearby permaculture farm) into delights including homemade tagliatelle (seen drying, below), chicken curry, real chilli, humus (made with locally sourced jackfruit seeds instead of imported chickpeas—you’ll never know the difference) and much more all for less than many of the run-of-the-mill eateries on the island.
 His lovely and well-trained local staff and rustic/chic décor are also welcome surprises.
-Find out more about traveling to Ometepe Island in this feature we did for the Minneapolis Star Tribune.
+Get more in our travel feature about Ometepe Island for the Minneapolis Star Tribune.

 Best ice cream: It’s best to think of the frozen treat that’s been sold at La Sorbetera de Lolo Mora in San José’s 130 year old Central Market for more than 100 years as frozen egg nog with all the nutmeg, cinnamon, clove and rich, custardy goodness that entails.
 It’s even the same color as egg nog.
 Locals like it even more with cubes of red Jell-O in it.
 We liked it so much (sans Jell-O) that we made it one of our 17 Reasons Not to Blow Off the Capital.

 Best chifrijo in Costa Rica: Pull into a road side stand just a few miles after you exit the new pay highway from San Jose onto the Costanera highway on Costa Rica’s Pacific Coast near Playa Jaco and get ready for the best example of Costa Rica’s national dish that we had during our 5+ months in the country.
-The chifrijo here (shown below), made with white rice and whole red beans topped with chopped tender pork then crumbled with chopped chicharon (fried pork skin) then doused with pico de gallo and a squeeze of lime juice, is sublime.
+The chifrijo here, made with white rice and whole red beans topped with chopped tender pork then crumbled with chopped chicharron (fried pork skin) then doused with pico de gallo and a squeeze of lime juice, is sublime.